katerinanavab/webdocs/docs/unit03/proj301.md

 1. **Hero Section**:
    - [ ] Full-width background (color, image or gradient).
    - [ ] Large heading and a short tagline.
+   > You can deviate from the suggestions above as long as you still have an _eye-catching_ section at the top.

 2. **About Me Section**:
    - [ ] Text content describing who you are, your interests, or your goals.